Man Looking Pensively at Laptop

 Unlike return on investment (ROI), internal rate of return (IRR), or other investment return calculations that show returns as percentages, MOIC shows returns as a multiple.

-This makes MOIC a more simple measure than other methods, especially when evaluating returns on investments that have doubled, tripled, or more.
+1. It's simple.
+MOIC is simple to calculate and simple to understand, especially when evaluating returns on investments that have doubled, tripled, or more.

-This makes MOIC a popular choice among private equity and venture capital firms.
+For these reasons, MOIC has become a popular choice among private equity and venture capital firms.

 Keep reading to learn how to calculate MOIC, why it's used over other methods (especially in PE and VC settings), when it shouldn't be used, and more.